How do you create a social media marketing strategy that works? What should you focus on?

 Set Up a plan.
 As part of your digital marketing strategy, you must decide which media channels you will use to interact with your audience.
 If your business is a B2B (Business-to-Business), you should look at social media channels like LinkedIn.

 If your business is a B2C (Business-to-Consumer), you should look at social media channels such as Facebook and Instagram reels.

 In addition to giving you valuable information about your existing and potential customers, social media is also an excellent place to get insights into your current and potential team members.
-According to this article, Facebook, LinkedIn, Twitter, and Instagram can give you tons of valuable information about the people you’re interested in working with
+According to this article, Facebook, LinkedIn, X (Twitter), and Instagram can give you tons of valuable information about the people you’re interested in working with

-Do your research to determine your posting schedule and the best times to post and interact with your audience on your chosen channels.
+Research your posting schedule and the best times to post and interact with your audience on your chosen channels.

 According to HubSpot, social media isn’t an exact science, so you must establish a consistent posting and engagement schedule to see results.